 The NCCP is Canada’s recognized National Coaching Certification Program.
 It was developed in 1974 to help provide qualified training and certification to coaches across Canada in more than 65 sports.
-The New NCCP has a competency-based approach.
-Coaches are trained in NCCP outcomes relevant to the participants that they are coaching.
-Evaluated by demonstrating coaching outcomes to a specified standard, in the case of our sport, thesestandards will be set by the National Sport Organization, Field Hockey Canada.
+Coaches are trained in NCCP streams relevant to the participants that they are coaching.
+In the case of field hockey, standards will be set by the National Sport Organization, Field Hockey Canada (FHC).

-Coaches can receive three types of accreditation in any of the streams and contexts:
+Coaches can receive one of three types of accreditation for the streams:

 “In Training”: Coaches who have just entered the world of coaching and a particular sport; these coaches are also taking workshops and are considered “In Training.”